Our Initiative

 The Early Childhood Educator apprenticeship model is successful because of the key elements listed below.
 Each of these items, however, can be customized to your own program.

-- On-The-Job Training - Apprentices are employees and working in real world applications as they participate in an apprenticeship.
+• On-The-Job Training - Apprentices are employees and working in real world applications as they participate in an apprenticeship.
 Each apprentice must work a minimum of 2,000 on-the-job hours in a child care setting.
+Pre-apprenticeships are an optional introduction to the field designed to prepare a high schooler for apprenticeship.

-- Related Instruction - Combing the theory of instruction with the practical application of on-the-job training is the foundation of any apprenticeship.
+• Related Instruction - Combing the theory of instruction with the practical application of on-the-job training is the foundation of any apprenticeship.
 Each apprentice must complete a minimum of 144 contact hours (hours in the classroom) of Related Instruction.
-This refers to any training or instruction of the apprentice identified, such as an Infant/Toddler Certificate or Associate's Degree.
+This refers to any training or instruction of the apprentice identified, such as an Infant/Toddler Certificate or Associate Degree.

-- Mentor - For each apprentice, the Employer will identify a Mentor that works closely with them.
+• Mentor - For each apprentice, the Employer will identify a Mentor that works closely with them.
 This person will support and guide them through their apprenticeship.
-BBF, in partnership with Child Care Services Assocation (CCSA), provides mentors with an optional Mentor Support Program.
+BBF, in partnership with Child Care Services Association, provides mentors with an optional Mentor Support Program.

-Pre-Apprenticeship is an optional pre-cursor to the apprenticeship, designed to prepare the student for the apprenticeship, or to allow them to explore it as a potential career path.
-It usually applies to high schoolers, but can be created for any age student.
+Pre-Apprenticeship is an optional pre-cursor to the apprenticeship, designed to prepare the high school student for apprenticeship, or to allow them to explore ECE as a potential career path.
 It serves as the perfect recruiting and training tool for Employers, while pre-apprentices have the chance to test out a career they are interested in.

 BONUS!
 High schoolers who complete a pre-apprenticeship and register as an apprentice within 120 days of graduation are eligible to receive a tuition waiver at any of the 58 NC community colleges.
-What an amazing opportunity to earn a free Associate's Degree in early childhood education!
+What an amazing opportunity to earn a tuition-free Associate Degree in early childhood education!

-- Option 1: The NC Department of Public Instruction sponsors a statewide Pre-Apprenticeship.
+• Option 1: The NC Department of Public Instruction sponsors a statewide ECE Pre-Apprenticeship.
 Employers can add this to their existing apprenticeship program.
 It includes hosting high school students who are taking the Introduction to Early Childhood Education class either at their high school, or at a local community college.

 Early Childhood Education Careers